-USMCA, composed of 34 chapters and 12 side letters, retains most of NAFTA's chapters, making notable changes to market access provisions for autos and agriculture products, and to rules such as investment, government procurement, and intellectual property rights (IPR).
+USMCA, composed of 34 chapters and 12 side letters, retains most of NAFTA's chapters, making notable changes to market access provisions for autos and agriculture products, to rules such as investment, government procurement, and intellectual property rights (IPR), and to labor and the environment.
 New issues, such as digital trade, state-owned enterprises, and currency misalignment are also addressed.